 Employee Stock Options Plans

 Many companies use employee stock options plans to compensate, retain, and attract employees.
 These plans are contracts between a company and its employees that give employees the right to buy a specific number of the company’s shares at a fixed price within a certain period of time.
-Employees who are granted stock options hope to profit by exercising their options at a higher price than when they were granted.
+The fixed price is often called the grant or exercise price.
+Employees who are granted stock options hope to profit by exercising their options to buy shares at the exercise price when the shares are trading at a price that is higher than the exercise price.

 Companies sometimes revalue the price at which the options can be exercised.
 This may happen, for example, when a company’s stock price has fallen below the original exercise price.
 Companies revalue the exercise price as a way to retain their employees.